Creation of the ibride house

 Soon, ibride acquired new know-how by collaborating with prestigious brands such as Kenzo and Habitat, for which it designs and supplies tableware, lighting and other accessories.

-the design house made a creative shift and put an end to collaborations in order to flourish in independence and free itself from codes.
-The two years that followed marked the launch of three collections that had become emblematic.
+Ibride takes a creative turn and puts an end to collaborations in order to flourish in independence and free itself from codes.

 Advocating the exact opposite of the traditional idea of business, Carine Jannin has made choices that have led the brand along an enlightened path – that of the human.
 She is not a conventional Company Manager– even before it was fashionable to establish an open management structure, she encouraged collective intelligence and preferred to empower members of her staff.
 Behind her, the pack is organized in one and the same movement.
 To observe Carine Jannin is to note a sincere interest in other people, an unconditional commitment to the design house.
 It is to realize, even before a single word has been spoken, that sincerity is not an evil defect.
 It is also to become aware that indeed audacity, authenticity and singularity are always more profitable than opportunism or following trends.
 It is simply to trust.
 And that is rare.